A Church of Volunteers

 Our Sunday meetings and various programs are all run by volunteers.
 And since congregations are organized geographically, we’re truly a local community sharing our talents to help each other come closer to God.

 In local congregations of The Church of Jesus Christ of Latter-day Saints, people depend on each other to make sure that everyone’s taken care of.
 People get assignments known as “callings” that allow them to participate in different aspects of our worship.
-For example, instead of one minister who gives the sermon every week, the speaking is split between congregation members.
+For example, instead of one minister who gives the sermon every week, the speaking responsibility is divided out among members of the congregation.
 In addition to speaking, other responsibilities include helping out in the different organizations that serve the congregation’s women, men, teens, and children.

 On top of that, each congregation is led by a bishop, who is there to make sure everyone’s needs are met.
-Like everyone else, the bishop serves on a volunteer basis.
+The bishop also serves on a volunteer basis.
 No callings are permanent, including serving as bishop.
-Instead, over time people get new opportunities to contribute in new, rewarding ways.
+Instead, over time, people get new opportunities to contribute in new, rewarding ways.
 With this emphasis on volunteer service, every participant is a valued member of the congregation.
 So please, come worship with us!
 We need your unique perspective and talents.

-Each congregation exists to serve the needs of the local community, but with wards all over the world, all of the congregations are connected to each other by the Church’s worldwide leadership.
-This helps make sure that each ward has the resources and support they need to take care of the local members no matter where they worship.
+Each congregation exists to serve the needs of the local community.
+But wards all over the world are connected to each other by the Church’s worldwide leadership.
+This helps make sure that each ward has the resources and support they need to take care of the local members, no matter where they worship.